By James Collier BSc (Hons) – Registered Nutritionist & creator of Huel

 What is Pea Protein Isolate?

-Pea protein is one of the most popular vegan proteins used in bodybuilding; others include brown rice protein and soya protein (although, soya protein has had some negative press).
-Pea protein is relatively cheap when you look at the protein it supplies gram for gram; in fact it’s cheaper than whey protein.
+Pea protein is one of the most popular and best vegan proteins used in bodybuilding; others include brown rice protein and soya protein (although, soya protein has had some negative press).
+It also has the benefit of being relatively cheap when you look at the protein it supplies gram for gram; in fact it’s cheaper than whey protein.
 It’s available from many of the major protein powder suppliers at competitive prices.

 The easiest way to show how pea protein powders are produced, is via the following flow chart: